quackduck/devzat/Admin's Manual.md

 The `whitelist` entry is a map similar to the `admins` map.
 The keys are the ID of the allowed user and the value are a string whose content is not used.

-Even if someone is in the `admins` list, they would be rejected from a private server if their ID is not in the `whitelist` list.
+If someone is in the `admins` list, it is assumed that they are allowed.
+They, they would not be rejected from a private server even if their ID is not in the `whitelist` list.
+If everyone on the private server is an admin, you don't need to have a `whitelist` list as all the ID are already in the `admin` list.